SeldonIO/seldon-core/docs/source/contents/getting-started/kubernetes-installation/helm.md

 ## Install the Seldon Core V2 Components

 You can install into any namespace.
 For illustration we will use `seldon-mesh`.
-This will install the core manager which will handle the key [resources](../../kubernetes/resources/index.md)  used by Seldon including installation into individual namespaces via the SeldonRuntime.
+This will install the core manager which will handle the key [resources](../../kubernetes/resources/index.md)  used by Seldon including the SeldonRuntime and Server resources.

 ```bash
 kubectl create namespace seldon-mesh